 8. Use personal protective equipment such as masks and respirators when previous measures are insufficient to reduce exposure to safe levels.
 Each piece of equipment should be fitted individually for each worker and should only be used as a last resort.

-For more details, refer to our article titled 8 Steps to Solve Welding Fume Problems.
+For more details, refer to our article covering 8 Steps to Solve Welding Fume Problems.

 Regulatory Obligations for Employers: Exposure Limits in the US and Canada